Academic year 2022/23

 Additional analysis and transparency data

-The following statistics are classified as official statistics and have been produced in line with the Code of Practice for Statistics, rather than being classed as national statistics and approved as such by the United Kingdom Statistics Authority.
+The following statistics are classified as official statistics and have been produced in line with the Code of Practice for Statistics, rather than being classed as national statistics and accredited as such by the Office for Statistics Regulation (opens in a new tab).
 The statistics are included for transparency purposes.

 The apprenticeship adverts and vacancies in this section are a snapshot of Find An Apprenticeship (FAA), a digital system supporting apprenticeship advertisement and recruitment.
 They represent only a subset of the total number of vacancies available across the marketplace, as many apprenticeships are not advertised through this website.